 Wilde, later sentenced to prison for gross indecency with men, urged people to lead beautiful lives by surrounding themselves with beautiful things.
 He preached, ‘art for art’s sake.’

-Wilde came to Boston as part of a year-long lecture, which provoked strong reactions in New England.
+Wilde came to Boston with that message, part of a year-long lecture.
+He provoked strong reactions in New England.

 Some considered him decadent and subversive.
 The prominent Cambridge social reformer Thomas Wentworth Higginson accused him of writing pornographic poetry.
 The Boston Evening Transcript questioned, in verse, whether Oscar Wilde was a man or a woman.